EVORA-project/evora-ontology/models/docs/BiologicalPartOrigin.md

 # Class: Biological part origin (BiologicalPartOrigin)

 _Information on the origin of a unitary, cohesive part that is part of, or constitutes the biological material.
-It can be multiple parts in case of a recombinant biological material_
+It can be multiple parts in case of a recombinant biological material._